Gilboa Prison break: Capturing the fugitives

 Kamamji and Nafe'at, the final two fugitives, were traced to Jenin and were determined to be moving between different safehouses.
 Israeli security forces planned a complex operation to arrest them over several days.
 Israeli Public Security Minister Omer Bar-Lev told Israeli media that only one of them was determined to be in the West Bank while another was still in Israel so as to lull them into a false sense of security.
 On the early morning of 19 September, they were arrested.
 The operation was carried out by the IDF Haruv Reconnaissance Batalion and the Yamam special police unit.
 One force surrounded the building where they were hiding.
 In order to distract Palestinian militant factions, a larger force of troops was deployed elsewhere in the city to draw attention away from the location of the raid.
 There were reported exchanges of gunfire during the operation.
 The two fugitives surrendered without a fight.
-Two alleged accomplices from Jenin who had helped to hide them were also arrested.
+Two accomplices from Jenin who had helped to hide them were also arrested.